eikehein/hyelicht/README.md

 ### Running

 The main application executable is named `hyelicht`.
 It can be run manually:

     $ hyelicht

 Or via the included [systemd service unit](#systemd-service-unit), which conveniently sets command line options and environment variables suitable for an embedded deployment.
 Check the linked section for detailed information.

+If you want to try out Hyelicht's embedded GUI on your PC without having LEDs handy, run a [default build](#user-options) like this:

+    $ hyelicht --onboard --simulate-shelf --simulate-display

 The `hyelichtctl` command line utility is described [below](#hyelichtctl-cli-utility).